 Q: Is there any study material available?

 A: Please refer to the JLPTs book information website for a list of study materials for all levels.
-For Leiden University students, a special Blackboard page has been made available.
+For Leiden University students are encouraged to take a look in the Asian Library collection.

 Q: Is the test fee refundable?